0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 **From DEM to model-ready catchments in QGIS.**

 **v2.1 now features:**
-1. Export to URBS (.vec routing file and .csv catchment data file) - Special thanks to Callan Shonrock!
+1. Export to URBS (.vec routing file and .csv catchment data file) - Credits: Callan Shonrock
 2. Multiple outlet lines can be drawn for multi-outlet models
 3. Every model export has got companion shapefiles: subareas, centroids, entry points, nodal links and streams